 My research and teaching focuses on critical and revolutionary theory, decolonization, and political economy, especially in South Asia and the global South.

-My first book, Theory from the Trenches, is currently under review at Duke University Press.
-Through the stories of peasants in Pakistan, the book explores how subaltern actors creatively reinvented revolutionary theory for a worldly, even other-worldly, liberation.
+My first book, Theory from the Trenches (under contract with Duke University Press), explores how subaltern actors — specifically peasants in Pakistan — creatively reinvented revolutionary theory in pursuit of a worldly, even other-worldly, liberation.

 My research has also been published in journals like Cultural Anthropology and Comparative Studies in Society and History, while my public writing has appeared in venues like The Guardian and Boston Review.